clearlinux/clear-linux-documentation/source/clear-linux/tutorials/dlaas-benchmarks.rst

 Kubeflow Multinode benchmarks
 =============================

 The benchmark workload will run in a Kubernetes container.
-We will use Kubeflow and deploy three nodes for this tutorial to get a decent return.
+We will use Kubeflow and deploy three nodes for this tutorial to show resource management and get sufficient output data for evaluation.

 Kubernetes setup
 ****************